 2. Mode of Controlling Unconstitutional Provisions in Federal Systems

 Despite the fact that federalism comes in many varieties and contexts, written constitution, supremacy of the constitution, and division of power between states and federal government are the common characteristics found in any federal system.
-The supreme constitution divides power between the federal government and the states, and that both orders of government are autonomous with respect to the powers granted to them.
+The Supreme Constitution divides power between the federal government and the states, and that both orders of government are autonomous with respect to the powers granted to them.
 Federal government cannot exist except under a constitutional framework institutionalizing limited governmental sovereignty.
-In exercising these constitutional entrenched power both the federal and state legislature should enact laws and policies within the limits set by the supreme constitution.
+In exercising these constitutional entrenched power both the federal and state legislature should enact laws and policies within the limits set by the Supreme Constitution.
 Furthermore, in these countries, state laws should exist in harmony with the federal laws and vise versa.
 As a result, Federal countries with written constitution as a basic superior law find themselves with a valid question as to how the superiority of the constitution over ordinary federal and state legislation is to be secured.
 Hence, there must be an institution that maintains the hierarchy of laws and the federal integration.
-One way of guarding and demarcating the boundary is through creating an institution that controls the constitutionality of laws either by way of constitutional or judicial review.
+One way of guarding and demarcating the boundary is by creating an institution that controls the constitutionality of laws through constitutional or judicial review.

 Controlling constitutionality of laws by way of ‘constitutional’ or ‘judicial’ review and subordinating statutory law and state action to higher principle may take different forms.
 Despite its difference, there are four basic Wh-questions/problems that need to be addressed in controlling constitutionality of laws in order for the observance of hierarchy of laws and the rule of law.
 Which institution, What kind of arrangement, What legal character, and When to control are the basic problems that need solution.
 These Wh-questions, for the purpose of this essay, can further be categorized as ‘Institutional’ and ‘Procedural’ solutions.